mike99mac/zlma/README.md

 - To be **secure**:
   - Cheyenne is going to help me with this :)) Web-facing Linux user IDs only have G priv class
   - Detailed log files with audit trail of all operations

+## Components
+It consists of these main components:
+- A relational database
+  - Containing pertinent up-to-date data about Linux servers on z
+- Web browser interfaces
+  - ``Commands`` - run z/VM commands
+  - ``Consoles`` - view z/VM console data
+  - ``Finder`` - search the configuration management database (CMDB)
+  - ``VIF`` - The Virtual Image Facility abstracts z/VM function
+- Linux line commands
+  - ``zlma`` - manage DB of zLinux data
+  - ``vif`` - manage many aspects of z/VM
+  - console related commands such as ``spoolcons`` and ``lscons``
+- Virtual Image Facility (VIF)
+  - An abstraction of all z/VM function and administration
+- A RESTful API
+  - So other apps can get to the data

 # Overview
 Following is a block diagram of zlma: